Japanese tea ceremony: Clothing

 Tea being prepared outdoors called nodate, underneath a red parasol called nodatekasa.
 The hostess wears a brown kimono.

 Many of the movements and components of tea ceremonies evolved from the wearing of kimono.
 For example, certain movements are designed to keep dangling sleeves out of the way or prevent them from becoming dirty.
 Other motions allow for the straightening of the kimono and the hakama.

 Some aspects of tea ceremony – such as the use of silk fukusa cloths – cannot be performed without wearing a kimono and obi, or a belt substitute, as the cloth is folded and tucked into the obi within the ceremony.
 Other items, such as kaishi, smaller cloths known as (小袱紗, kobukusa), and fans, require kimono collars, sleeves and the obi worn with them in order to be used throughout the ceremony; otherwise, a substitute for storing these items on the person must be found.

 For this reason, most tea ceremonies are conducted in kimono, and though students may practice wearing Western clothes, students of tea ceremony will need to wear kimono at some point.
 On formal occasions, the host of the tea ceremony will always wear kimono, and for guests, formal kimono or Western formal wear must be worn.
 No matter the style of clothing, the attire worn at a tea gathering is usually subdued and conservative, so as not to be distracting.

 For women, the type of kimono worn is usually an iromuji – a solid-colour, unpatterned kimono, worn with a nagoya obi in an appropriate tanmono fabric; slub-weave silks, shibori patterns and generally bright-coloured obi are not worn.
 Edo komon kimono may also be worn, as their patterns are small enough as to be unobtrusive.

 Men may wear kimono only, or (for more formal occasions) a combination of kimono and hakama (a long, divided or undivided skirt worn over the kimono).
 Those who have earned the right may wear a kimono with a (十徳, jittoku) or juttoku jacket instead of hakama.

-Women wear various styles of kimono depending on the season and the event; women generally do not wear hakama for tea occasions, and do not gain the right to wear a jittoku.
+Women wear various styles of kimono depending on the season and the event; women generally do not wear hakama for tea occasions or jittoku.

 Lined kimono are worn by both men and women in the winter months, and unlined kimono are worn in the summer.
 For formal occasions, (紋付着物, montsuki kimono) (kimono with three to five family crests on the sleeves and back) are worn.
 Both men and women wear white tabi (divided-toe socks).